thortle/Rule-Based-Engine/PRESENTATION.md

 [Il est] [18 h 30 ce lundi 27 janvier] [quand] [Jean-Noël C. est admis aux urgences]
 ```
 ---

-## Slide 3 – Why This Matters (Domain Motivation)
-- **Typical issues in rule-based NLP:**
-  - POS tagging errors propagate
-  - Proper names get split ("Jean-Noël C." → "Jean" + "Noël" + "C.")
-  - Temporal expressions split incorrectly ("18 h 30" → 3 chunks)
-  - Passive voice constructions break apart
-- **Our hybrid approach:**
-  1. UD parsing for robust grammatical structure (Level 1)
-  2. Semantic rules for meaningful units (Level 2)
-  3. Output: fewer, denser, more interpretable chunks

-**Talking points:**
-- Explain that the project is not "just refactoring"; it solves real
-  linguistic problems.
-- But our **course focus** is on how we reorganized the code.

----

-## Slide 4 – Why OOP & SOLID for This Project?
+## Slide 3 – What OOP & SOLID are bringing to the table?
 - **Main pain in the procedural version:**
   - One big orchestration file (`main.py` ~500 lines)
   - Monolithic `semantic_merger.py` (~600 lines) mixing rules, constants, and
     control flow
   - Hard to test in isolation, hard to add features safely
-- **Why OOP & SOLID help here:**
+- **Solution:**
   - **Encapsulation:** keep linguistic concepts and algorithms self-contained
   - **Inheritance & polymorphism:** share common interfaces
     (chunkers, rules) and plug in new behaviour
   - **SOLID:** reduce coupling, make extension predictable and safe

 **Talking points:**
-- Phrase it as: "We didn't change *what* the program does, we changed *how*
-  the responsibilities are distributed."
+- Phrase it as: "Basically, we changed *how* the responsibilities are distributed."

 ---

-## Slide 5 – Procedural Architecture: Before Refactoring
+## Slide 4 – Procedural Architecture: Before Refactoring
 - **Project layout (before):**
 ```text
 Rule-Based-Engine/